-A popular symbol is the blue Medicine Buddha, made of a healing stone called lapis-lazuli.
+In the Tibetan medical system, a popular symbol is the blue Medicine Buddha, made of a healing stone called lapis-lazuli.
 This precious gemstone is considered to have divine power.
-In some depictions of the blue deity, he is holding the dug-bcom fruit, which is a healing symbol itself, specifically touted to have the ability to protect from the three poisons: desire, hatred and confusion.
+In some depictions of the blue deity, he is holding the dug-bcom fruit, which is a healing symbol itself, specifically touted to have the ability to protect from the three poisons: desire, hatred, and confusion.
 Just about all forms of spiritual practices can be used to celebrate this symbol: mentally/physically building altars around it, drawing images, offering flowers to these images, and repeating mantras directed to it.

-Used to address the mind, and everything that stems from the power of our minds, meditation is also guided by the Buddha’s teachings.
+Used to address the mind, and everything that stems from the power of our minds, meditation is also guided by the teaching of Tibetan Buddhism.
 The belief here is that our mindset affects our lives at their very core.
 When we have angry, closed minds, we become ill because are promoting negative energy, aka stress.
 If left unchecked, our bodies’ immune system will weaken over time, manifesting in various ways: through the thinning of hair, weak digestion, unhealthy weight loss or gain, etc.

 What’s more, it’s believed that these negative thought patterns developed in our minds not only directly affect us, but also our external world and, by extension, everyone else who shares this planet with us.
 This idea comes from the philosophy which propagates the notion that this world that we inhabit is literally the physical manifestation of its peoples’ thoughts.
 And since our thoughts are largely eco-centric in nature, they end up bringing into fruition a cold, selfish world, one with negative energy that ultimately leads to subpar health.

 One of our clients is mediating inside the Meditation Cave of Rongbuk Monastery.